Wyvarn/RedditFacebookBot/README.md

     From there, you will need to add a product to the newly created application [here](https://developers.facebook.com/apps/)

     You will then need to create a token and save the `PAGE ACCESS TOKEN` you will receive from Facebook

+2. Heroku Account

+   This will be used to deploy the application.
+A handy tool to have is the []heroku CLI]()

 ### Setup